Subaru Ascent Insurance Rates

 Rates are averaged for all Subaru Ascent models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a quick review of the information covered in the charts and tables above.
+The items below are a condensed summary of the primary concepts that were presented in the illustrations above.

 Rate Tables and Charts